III A Man

 b6,4,4) Goal orientation pursues strategic-tactical lines, control of factors and feedback evaluation.

-Strategies set down objective, factors of implementation and frames of action.
+Strategies as in all professional fields set down objective, factors of production and frames of action.

 Tactics pin point situational, operational actions, counter-actions, tools, modi and circumstances.